 - They will let you make a telephone call in order to call family, friends, or bail bondsman.

-- If you are expected to be released shortly, you might be able to wear your street clothes, otherwise you you will be given a jumpsuit.
+- If you are expected to be released shortly, you might be able to wear your street clothes, otherwise you will be given a jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please share your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you have any tips that will help other people that get arrested get through jail processing?

 Click here to leave a comment

 Once bail has been posted, you will get released from jail.
 This process takes anywhere between 15 minutes to quite a few hours.
 Or, simply, the faster you can pay your bail, the quicker you will get released.
 Also, how fast you get released might depend on if you’ve been given a cash bond or if a judge must determine the bail amount.
 For lesser charges, you will simply be booked and then released on your recognizance without having to pay bail.
 When you have served your sentence and have a date of your release, expect to be discharged between 9am and noon.